The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 So before you go out and purchase another expensive concealer, eye brightener, or color corrector, it’s important to determine what type or types of under-eye problem you have, such as under-eye bags, puffiness, loss of volume, discoloration, or fine lines, and then focus on choosing the best solutions that will actually work for each problem.

 One of the biggest misconceptions marketed by the beauty industry is that under-eye bags can be fixed by using a cosmetic product alone.
-A great concealer can improve mild discoloration and slight shadowing from the tear trough, but it cannot flatten puffiness, add volume, or remove bags.
-If the under-eye area has a combination of hollowing, thin skin, and discoloration, concealer alone will not completely fix the problem.
+For many people a great concealer can improve discoloration and slight shadowing from the tear trough, but it cannot flatten puffiness, add volume, or remove bags.
+If the under-eye area has a combination of hollowing, thin skin, and discoloration, concealer alone will not completely fix the problem, and on mature skin it can often make those issues look worse.
 Understanding the difference between under-eye issues is the key to achieving natural-looking results.
-Here I’ve addressed the 5 most common under-eye concerns, possible causes, and solutions you may want to try.

 1. DARK CIRCLES (BROWN OR PURPLE DISCOLORATION)